mattgithub1919/ImageGrouping/README.md

 2. The program is very contrained to the code challenge and cannot generalize to other image grouping tasks.
 3. The program will clean '.DS_Store' in Mac and 'Thumbs.db' in Windows automatically.
 The user may need to include relevant system file name in DeleteHidden.py is other Operation Systems are used than Mac and Windows.
 4. Some functions can be optimized.
 Better APIs may exist.
+5. It might be possible to use some matrix to replace the loops.
+That will save time and space.
+5. I can do a time and space complexity analysis here.
+6. A proposal to remove pixel_data: dynamic sort. may not be possible.
+7. Can make it more encapsulated.
+Even change data structure implementation, the operation won't change.